Jhar100/FINE3300-2025-A2/README.md

 Summary of Approach:

-Organized both parts into separate Python programs.
+-Organized both parts into separate Python programs.

-Used pandas for data handling and numerical analysis.
+-Used pandas for data handling and numerical analysis.

 -Uploaded all project files to this GitHub repository for submission.